dstrizhakov/dstrizhakov/README.md

 I am front-end developer with 1.5 year experience.
 Previously, I worked as a freelancer, and worked on the development of sites in HTML5 + SCSS + JS.
 This knowledge is the foundation in understanding the "BEM methodology", HTML structure and CSS properties, usability and adaptability of the site.
-I am currently actively expanding my knowledge for React development and looking for a position as a react.js developer in a company that will become a second home, where I can quickly grow and develop web development skills every day.
+I am currently actively expanding my knowledge for ReactJS NextJS development and looking for a position as a react.js developer in a company that will become a second home, where I can quickly grow and develop web development skills every day.
 ## My skills: ##